cmazakas/foxy/docs/reference/session.md

 The `basic_session` is configurable via its `foxy::session_opts`.
 Currently, only adjusting the timeouts has any direct effect.
-Mutating the nested SSL context may result in an inconsistent state of the session.
+Mutating the nested SSL context may result in an inconsistent state of the session and is undefined by the library.

 This class is used primarily for reading and writing HTTP messages.

 The class is coded such that no timeout operations run in user-land code.
-Foxy ensures that before each call to its async read and write member functions completes, the timer operation has been cancelled and that it has also been successfully run.
+Foxy ensures that before each call to its async read and write member functions complete, the timer operations have been cancelled and any pending operations have also been successfully run.

 This guarantee enables the user to re-adjust the timeout between asynchronous operations without ever having to worry about the state of the timer or any of its pending operations.